 The Switch To Bodyweight Training

 Going through life and still consistently going to the gym, I stumbled across this calisthenics thing.
 I saw a video on YouTube and I was hooked.
-It looked so damn cool.
+It looked really cool.
 As a kid I always thought of Gymnasts as super humans.
 Only the cool kids could do gymnastics is what I always thought.
 When I saw that video, the little kid in me got hope.
-Doing some research and watching more videos I had the believe that this was actually possible..
-I could also do this!
+Doing some research and watching more videos I had the believe that this was actually possible.. perhaps I could also do this.
+At least give it a try.
 The goals I had achieved in the gym made me believe anything was possible.
 So I slowly switched to calisthenics.
 I combined it with the weights, because I was afraid to lose muscle mass.

 World Class Of Sports

 At the time I went to South Africa working as a physiotherapist.
-I went with a friend to work with the world class of sports.
-We worked with teams like the South African Sprinkbok Sevens, The Britisch Athletes, The Dutch Hockey Team and olympic gymnasts.
+I worked with a friend who was a gymnast.
+We both worked with the world class of sports.
+Teams like the South African Sprinkbok Sevens, The Britisch Athletes, The Dutch Hockey Team and olympic gymnasts.
+It was great.

-Since I went to South Africa with a friend who practices gymnastic and who could easily maintain single digit body fat year round, I decided what the heck..
-I am going to train with you.
+Since I went to South Africa with a friend who practices gymnastic and who could easily maintain single digit body fat year round, I decided to train with him.
 During my time there I went with him to train gymnastics at a competitive club.
 We trained 4 times per week.
-One training lasted 3.5 hours and it was killing me at first, I litterally puked the first couple of times..
+One training lasted 3.5 hours and it was killing me at first, I litterally puked the first couple of times.
 But I did continue.
 A couple weeks in, I noticed it went easier.
-The stretching was still hell though, not to mention the injuries that I went through because of the adaptation of my body.. but I noticed progression.
+The stretching was still hell though - not to mention the injuries that I went through because of the adaptation of my body - but I noticed progression.
 I really started to enjoy gymnastics and it went pretty well.

 My outlook on the training completely changed.
-A whole new world went open for me.
+A whole new world.